lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/rome_nodes.md

 per node.

 !!! note
     Multithreading is disabled per default in a job.
 To make use of it include the Slurm parameter `--hint=multithread` in your job script or command line, or set
-      the environment variable `SLURM_HINT=multithread` before jub submission.
+    the environment variable `SLURM_HINT=multithread` before job submission.

 Each node brings 512 GB of main memory, so you can request roughly 1972MB per logical core (using --mem-per-cpu).
 Note that you will always get the memory for the logical core sibling too, even if you do not intend to use SMT.

-!!!
-Note
+!!! note

-      If you are running a job here with only ONE process (maybe multiple cores), please explicitely set the option `-n 1` !
+    If you are running a job here with only ONE process (maybe multiple cores), please explicitly set the option `-n 1` !

 Be aware that software built with Intel compilers and `-x*` optimization flags will not run on those AMD processors!
-That's why most older modules built with intel toolchains are not availabe on **romeo**.
+That's why most older modules built with intel toolchains are not available on **romeo**.

 We provide the script: `ml_arch_avail` that you can use to check if a certain module is available on rome architecture.